LuuViKhanh/AWS-internship-report/content/1-Worklog/1.6-Week6/_index.md

 * Optimize EC2 costs using AWS Lambda and automation.
 * Manage resources efficiently with Tags and Resource Groups.
-* Master access management with AWS IAM and Resource Tags.
+* Learn about access management with AWS IAM and Resource Tags.
 * Practice permission restrictions with IAM Permission Boundary.
 * Deploy data encryption with AWS KMS.